filip-kobus/whiteboard-app/README.md

 ## Deployment Guide

-This project uses a serverless architecture designed for high availability and global performance.
+This project uses a serverless architecture designed for cheap, on-demand workflow.

 ### Architecture Overview